SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 is a combat situation -- the grenade thrower is timing his throw to have damage adds. catch a target in the blast radius.
-The target has to beat a diﬃculty to get out of the blast radius of an Missile and Thrown Weapons explosive.
-The base diﬃculty is 15 versus a dodge or Agility roll, but the One beneﬁt of missile and thrown weapons is their quiet operation character has to get out of up to three zones of the blast radius. and fewer government regulations on ownership.
-All such weapons A character who meets the diﬃculty exactly moves one blast radius zone away from where the explosive landed or was set off.
-For every four points above the diﬃculty, the character moves one more blast radius zone away.
-So, a character at ground zero (and thus in zone 1) of a grenade explosion needs to beat a diﬃculty of 23 to get completely out of the range, while a character in zone 3 requires only a 15.
+The target has to beat a difficulty to get out of the blast radius of an Missile and Thrown Weapons explosive.
+The base difficulty is 15 versus a dodge or Agility roll, but the One beneﬁt of missile and thrown weapons is their quiet operation character has to get out of up to three zones of the blast radius. and fewer government regulations on ownership.
+All such weapons A character who meets the difficulty exactly moves one blast radius zone away from where the explosive landed or was set off.
+For every four points above the difficulty, the character moves one more blast radius zone away.
+So, a character at ground zero (and thus in zone 1) of a grenade explosion needs to beat a difficulty of 23 to get completely out of the range, while a character in zone 3 requires only a 15.
 Range
-Diﬃculty
+Difficulty

 > Explosives